Electronic Recreational Dive Planner for Multilevel Dive Planning – Padi Dive Computer

 Features of PADI eRDPML

 This is the next generation electronic dive planner.
-Like its predecessor the Padi eRDP, the new Padi eRDPML is not a dive computer but an electronic dive table that allows the user to plan single level and multilevel dives.
-While the first generation eRDP provided the same information as the Recreational Dive Planner (RDP) table, the eRDPML provides the same information as The Wheel, in an electronic format.
-The eRDPML helps maximize bottom time by allowing dive planning in two-metre/five-foot increments.
+Like its predecessor the Padi eRDP Classic, the new Padi eRDPML is not a dive computer and is NOT waterproof.
+Padi erdpml is an electronic dive table planner that allows the user to plan single level and multilevel dives.
+While the first generation eRDP provided the same information as the Recreational Dive Planner (Padi RDP) table, the eRDPML provides the same information as The Wheel, in an electronic format.
+The Padi eRDPML helps maximize bottom time by allowing dive planning in two-metre/five-foot increments.